-3rd INTERNATIONAL WORKSHP
+4th INTERNATIONAL WORKSHOP

-Women in the History of Science, Philosophy and Literature
+Travels and Travelers

-Syros, Greece July 12 – 13, 2018
+Syros, Greece July 1–3, 2019

-The International Commission on Science and Literature DHST/IUHPST, the Center for the History of Women Philosophers and Scientists, Paderborn University, The School of Humanities of the Hellenic Open University, the Institute of Historical Research/National Hellenic Research Foundation and the Department of History and Philosophy of Science, University of Athens organize a two-days’ workshop to study Women in the History of Science, Philosophy and Literature.
+The International Commission on Science and Literature DHST/IUHPST, The School of Humanities of the Hellenic Open University and the Institute of Historical Research/National Hellenic Research Foundation organize a three-days’ workshop to study “Travels and Travelers” in a multidisciplinary perspective within Science, Philosophy and Literature. .
 The CoSciLit workshop is already an established part of the very prestigious “Hermoupolis Seminars” which have been organized for more than 30 years every July on Syros Island.

-This workshop aims to rediscover and to re-evaluate the impact and role of women in the history of science, philosophy, and literature.
-In recent years there has been growing interest in the history of women’s contributions to science, philosophy, and literature which dates back to the very beginnings of these disciplines.
-Theano, Hypatia, Du Châtelet, Lovelace are only a small selection of prominent women philosophers and scientists throughout history.
+This workshop aims to discuss various views for the role and presence of travels and travelers in science, philosophy and literature.
 The conference offers an open forum for all scholars interested in this growing research field, thus bringing into the dialogue multiple perspectives and different disciplines in order to build communication and cooperation bridges between science, philosophy, and literature.
-We especially welcome contributions placing women at the forefront and confirming their role in the production of modern scientific, technical knowledge and its philosophical foundation.

 Call for Papers:

-We invite paper proposals including a title, an abstract of 300 words, name, and affiliation of the author, as well as contact information.
-The presentation time is 30 minutes with additional 10 minutes for discussion.
+We invite paper proposals including a title, an abstract of 300 words (max.), name, and affiliation of the author, as well as contact information.
+The presentation time is 20 minutes with additional 10 minutes for discussion.
 The conference language is English.

-Please submit your proposal via email (ruth.hagengruber@upb.de; gvlahakis@yahoo.com) by March 31, 2018.
-Response of acceptance will be given at the latest by April 30, 2018.
+Please submit your proposal via email gvlahakis@yahoo.com or via http://st-slsaeu2019.indigoflicks.com by February 28, 2019.
+Response of acceptance will be given at the latest by March31, 2019.

 Location: